Star Wars Roleplaying Game (Fantasy Flight Games): Dice

-Using the storytelling dice from their earlier Warhammer Fantasy Roleplay (3rd edition) as its basis, Fantasy Flight Games tweaked the design to make a dice pool system that was more evocative of the Star Wars universe.
-It renamed the dice types, uses 6-, 8-, and 12-sided dice rather than 6-, 8-, and 10-sided dice, abandons the "exploding die" mechanic, and removes the Stance dice.
+Using the storytelling dice from their earlier Warhammer Fantasy Roleplay (third edition) as its basis, Fantasy Flight Games altered the design to make a dice pool system that was more evocative of the Star Wars universe.
+It renamed the dice types, uses a 12-sided dice instead of 10-sided dice, and does not use the exploding die mechanic, and removes the stance dice.

 The narrative dice system uses seven different types of dice.
-They use symbols rather than numbers and are interpreted on two axes: Succeed / Fail and Lucky / Unlucky.
+They use symbols rather than numbers and are interpreted on two axes: succeed / fail and lucky / unlucky.
 You can succeed, but have negative complications or fail but have positive advantages.